Welcome to volume 47!

 This might seem like it’s only useful to people with physical products like clothes, makeup, or shoes.
 But many other types of brands can build out storefronts to sell digital products on TikTok.
 If you already have an engaged following, you should be able to sell books, digital content, and more to your followers with this new feature.

 - TikTok and Shopify are expanding their partnership to help creators sell products directly on the app.

 - Vertical integration will help both Shopify and TikTok users sell more products.

-- B2B brands can use this to sell downloadable content, merch, and more on TikTok.
+- B2B brands can use this to sell downloadable content, merch (like custom t-shirts and branded stickers), and more on TikTok.

 Zendesk Adds Cleverly.ai To Their Toolbox

 It has been a VERY chaotic time in the world of customer service over the past few years.